Cystitis in Females Clinical Presentation

 Acute Urethritis Versus Cystitis

 The symptoms of acute urethritis overlap with those of cystitis, including acute dysuria and urinary hesitancy.
 Fever may be a component of urethritis-related syndromes (eg, Reiter syndrome, Behçet syndrome) but rarely is observed in acute cystitis.
-Urethral discharge is much more suggestive of urethritis, while bladder-related symptoms, such as urgency, polyuria, and incomplete voids, are more consistent with cystitis.
+Urethral discharge is much more suggestive of urethritis, whereas bladder-related symptoms, such as urgency, polyuria, and incomplete voids, are more consistent with cystitis.

-Abnormal physical examination findings are generally lacking in women with acute cystitis.
+Abnormal physical examination findings generally are lacking in women with acute cystitis.
 The pelvic examination reveals no abnormalities unless another process, such as vaginitis, is mimicking or occurring simultaneously with cystitis.

 Infection in Patients with Spinal Cord Injury